The Symmetric Convex Ordering: A Novel Partial Order for B-DMCs Ordering the Information Sets of Polar Codes: Abstract

 \section{Abstract}

-We study partial orders on the information sets of polar codes designed for binary discrete memoryless channels.
-We show that the basic polarization transformations defined by Ar{\i}kan preserve `symmetric convex/concave orders'.
-While for symmetric channels this ordering turns out to be equivalent to the stochastic degradation ordering already known to order the information sets of polar codes, we show that a strictly weaker partial order is obtained when at least one of the channels is asymmetric.
-We also discuss two tools which can be useful for verifying `symmetric convex/concave ordering': a criterion known as the cut criterion and channel symmetrization.
+In this paper, we propose a novel partial order for binary discrete memoryless channels that we call the symmetric convex ordering.
+We show that Ar{\i}kan's polar transform preserves `symmetric convex orders'.
+Furthermore, we show that while for symmetric channels this ordering turns out to be equivalent to the stochastic degradation ordering already known to order the information sets of polar codes, a strictly weaker partial order is obtained when at least one of the channels is asymmetric.
+In between, we also discuss two tools which can be useful for verifying this ordering: a criterion known as the cut criterion and channel symmetrization.
+Finally, we discuss potential applications of the results to polar coding over non-stationary channels.